solygambas/kotlin-projects/07-tasks/README.md

 # Tasks

-A to do list using the MVVM design pattern and a Room database.
+A to do list using the MVVM design pattern, a Room database and a recycler view.

 <!-- <p align="center">
 <img src="screenshot.png" style="width:528px;max-width: 100%;">